shalivaradhan/diyos_pdf_highlighter/README.md

-# Project Name
+# Highlighter

-Brief description of the project and its purpose.
+This is the PDF text highlighter

 ## Getting Started